Debbie FoxAge 48

 Debbie died by suicide just a few month after transitioning.
 Her family had apparently not reacted well.

-[deadname] (48), also known as Debbie Fox, was found by neighbour Susan Jefferson in a car park outside [her] Radcliffe home, with a hose-pipe leading from the exhaust into his vehicle.
+[Deadname] (48), also known as Debbie Fox, was found by neighbour [name redacted] in a car park outside [her] Radcliffe home, with a hose-pipe leading from the exhaust into his vehicle.

 [Debbie], of Farringdon Drive, had moved out of the marital home [she] shared with [her] wife, Jacqueline, in Bury, in February last year, following [her] admission that [she] had dressed in women's clothes in secret for most of [her] life.